 State DOTs are required to measure performance, establish targets, assess progress toward these targets, and report on performance measure targets.
 At this time, MPOs can establish their own performance measure targets or support the State DOT's statewide target.
-The MPO, TxDOT, and TAPS have executed a Memorandum of Understanding (MOU) outlining a process toward attainment of these performance measures targets for the region of the MPO and the collection of data for the State DOTs and MPOs must comply with.
+The MPO, TxDOT, and TAPS have executed a Memorandum of Understanding (MOU) outlining a process toward attainment of these performance measures targets for the region of the MPO and the collection of data for the State asset management plan.
+There are three (3) different sets of performance measures that the State DOTs and MPOs must comply with.
 They include Safety Performance Measures (PM1), Pavement and Bridge Condition Performance Measures (PM2), and System Performance Measures (PM3).
 These different types of targets have different deadlines as shown in Table 1.